badal-io/datastream-deltalake-connector/README.md

 ## Limitations
 1) Updating primary key columns has not been tested
 2) source_metadata.is_deleted column is used to detect deletes, while the change_type column is ignored (similar to the Dataflow implimentation)
+3) New Datastream tables are not auto-discovered.
+Ingesting newly added tables requires restating the connector